History (HIS)

 A survey of the history of the Middle Ages; feudalism, universities, monarchy, the Church, the Hundred Years' War.

-A study of the evolution of the nation-state system in the twentieth century.
-Concepts such as imperialism, nationalism, fascism, communism, neocolonialism, power politics and containment are studied.
+A study of the evolution of the nation-state system in the twentieth and twenty-first centuries.
+Concepts and world events such as imperialism, nationalism, fascism, communism, the Great Depression, the two World Wars, the Cold War, decolonization, and globalization are studied.

 A survey of Latin American history from pre-conquest days to the present.